ab7022/Online-Shop/README.md

 ## Usage
 The E-Commerce Website provides the following features for both customers and administrators:

-## Customers
+## Customer Features

+1. **Browse Products:**
-- Browse Products: Customers can view a wide range of products organized by categories.
+   - Explore a diverse range of products fetched from the database and organized by categories.

-- Search Products: Use the search bar to find specific products quickly.
+2. **Product Details:**

-- Product Details: Click on a product to view detailed information, including images, price, and descriptions.
+   - Click on a product to access detailed information, including images, price, and descriptions.

+3. **Add to Cart:**
-- Add to Cart: Add products to the shopping cart for later purchase.
+   - Easily add products to the shopping cart for later purchase.

+4. **Checkout:**
-- Checkout: Review the cart, provide shipping information, and make secure payments.
+   - Review the cart, provide shipping information, and make secure payments.

-## Administrators
+## Administrator Features

+1. **Product Management:**
-- Product Management: Admins can add, update, and remove products from the catalog.
+   - Add, update, and remove products from the catalog.

+2. **Order Management:**
-- Order Management: View and manage customer orders, including order status and shipping information.
+   - View and manage customer orders, including order status, shipping information, and the latest product availability.

+   - **Change Shipping Status:**
+     - Update the shipping status for orders.

+   - **Change Order Status:**
+     - Modify the order status for efficient order tracking.

+   - **Update Product Availability:**
+     - Ensure that the latest product availability is fetched from the database while processing orders.

+   - **Add Latest Value While Ordering:**

 ## Technologies Used

-This project leverages various technologies and tools to provide a seamless e-commerce experience:
+This project leverages the following technologies and tools to deliver a robust e-commerce experience:

-Node.js
-Express.js
-MongoDB
-HTML/CSS
-JavaScript
+- **Node.js**
+- **Express.js**
+- **MongoDB**
+- **HTML/CSS**
+- **JavaScript**

 ## Features
 Key features of the E-Commerce Website include: